agasecond/QemuDumpHDAVerbs/README.txt

 19.Download Windows install ISO image and put it together with newly created disk image.

 20.Boot up vm and install Windows as usually #qemu-system-x86_64 -enable-kvm -hda win.img -cdrom Windows10_x64_en-us_21286.iso -m 4G -smp 4
+On some hardware it start vnc server and you will have to open remmina and connect to it by enter ip address showed in output.

 21.After installation turn off VM.